WangHansen/WangHansen.github.io/README.md

 # Personal-Website
+These are for the purpose of developing my personal website

+#Folders
-This is my personal website
+new web is the new version of my website I am working on

-The website address is:

-www.hansenwang.ml

-# Language and Framework used

-HTML5/CSS3/JQuery

-PHP

-Bootstrap/Fullpage

-# Description
-This site contains my basic information and my opinions on some giant companies' recent status like Apple Inc.

-If you want to contact me, my contact information is on this site.
-Also you can contact me using the build-in email system.

-On master branch, only the version that is pushed can be seen

-On  dev branch, web folder is the older version which I stopped working on already.
+web is the old version which I stopped working on